-British Pound Sterling Daily Market Updates with latest GBP exchange rates, charts and rate changes in the major GBP cross currency pairs for day, week and quarter periods.
+British Pound Sterling News, Guides, Forecasts & Provider Reviews.
+Stay on top of GBP exchange rates, charts and rate changes in the major GBP cross currency pairs for day, week and quarter periods.
 This allows you to take advantage of any market moves as well as the low margins from our online currency and foreign payment partners to ensure you get the best possible exchange rates deals.

 NAB have revised upwards their pound sterling forecasts for 2020 through 2022.
 However the closer we get to a 'No-deal Brexit' the heavier the downward pressure will be on the pound.

-The success or failure of post Brexit negotiations will dominate GBP to AUD trends and forecasts in 2020.
+The effects of the coronavirus pandemic plus success or failure of post Brexit negotiations will dominate GBP to AUD trends and forecasts in 2020.

 TransferWise’s Borderless Account allows users to hold and convert funds in 40 different currencies and send and spend internationally, all at the “real” exchange rate and with exceptionally low service fees.
 Users can also receive major-currency payments free of charge.